 For this recipe, I’m using my favourite Naturegg Simply Egg Whites–I always have a carton in my fridge for baking cookies like cinnamon macaroons or ginger molasses cookies.
 It makes things so much easier, especially when it comes to holiday baking!
 Just measure your liquid egg whites (they are made from 100% pure egg whites) and off you go.

 A simple ratio for substituting liquid egg whites when a recipe calls for egg whites: ¼ cup of liquid egg whites is equivalent to 2 egg whites.
 One egg white is about 2 tbsp of liquid egg white.

 Baking with sprinkles can be a little confusing, so I’ve broken out a few of the most common frequently asked questions when it comes to baking sprinkle sugar cookies.

 Do you put sprinkles on before or after baking?

 Put the sprinkles on before baking.
 Roll the dough balls into sprinkles and then carefully place on a cookie sheet.
-This will ensure that your sugar cookies are covered in sprinkles and will end up looking just like the photo.
+This will ensure that your cookies are covered in sprinkles and end up looking just like this photo.

 The key is rolling and shaping the dough balls in your hands before rolling them in the sprinkles.
 The heat and moisture from your hands will dampen the cookie dough slightly, just enough for the sprinkles to adhere to the dough.